OmegaTrees/mpv-cut-tiny-mod/README.md

 # mpv-cut-tiny-mod
-(((((Press c at your desired start point (the overlay shows you've set a start time) Then you have two options:
+(((((First press options:

+Press c → sets start time at current position
+Press q → sets start time at 0 (beginning of video)

+Second press options:

-Press c again at any point to cut from start to that current position Press q to automatically cut from start to the end of the video (no need to seek to the end!)
+If you pressed c first, press q to cut from that point to the end If you pressed q first, press c to cut from beginning to current position If you pressed c first, press c again to cut from that point to current position

-The q key will use the video's duration property as the end point, so you don't have to manually navigate to the exact end and risk the video stopping.
-If you haven't pressed c first to set a start time, pressing q will just show a message telling you to set the start time first.)))))
+The script prevents q,q from happening because after the first q sets the start time to 0, the second q will execute the cut to the end (not set another start time).
+So you can only do q,c or c,q or c,c combos!)))))

 This extension allows you to: